Leko/wasm-instantiate-streaming/README.md

 # Caution: This package is nonstandard way
-This package not incompatible with WebAssembly.instantiate streaming.
+This package not incompatible with WebAssembly.instantiate streaming specification.

 # wasm-instantiate-streaming